Foreign policy of the first Trump administration: Trade policy

 When announcing his candidacy in June 2015, Trump said that his experience as a negotiator in private business would enhance his ability to negotiate better international trade deals as president.
-Trump identifies himself as a "free trader," but was widely described as a "protectionist".
-Trump described supporters of international trade as "blood suckers."
+Trump identifies himself as a "free trader", but was widely described as a "protectionist".
+Trump described supporters of international trade as "blood suckers".

 Trump's views on trade upended traditional Republican party policies favoring free trade.
 Binyamin Appelbaum, reporting for the New York Times, summarized Trump's proposals as breaking with 200 years of economics orthodoxy.
 American economic writer Bruce Bartlett argued that Trump's protectionist views have roots in the Whig Party program of the 1830s.
 He noted that many Americans were sympathetic to these views, while saying this was nonetheless not a good justification to adopt them.
 Canadian writer Lawrence Solomon describes Trump's position on trade as similar to that as of pre-Reagan Republican presidents, such as Herbert Hoover (who signed the Smoot-Hawley Tariff Act) and Richard Nixon (who ran on a protectionist platform).

 A January 2019 intelligence community assessment concluded that Trump's trade policies and unilateralism had "damaged" traditional alliances and induced foreign partners to seek new relationships.

 NAFTA, Mexico trade dispute, and USMCA

-During the campaign, Trump condemned the North American Free Trade Agreement (NAFTA), saying that if elected president, "We will either renegotiate it, or we will break it."
+During the 2016 campaign, Trump condemned the North American Free Trade Agreement (NAFTA), saying that if elected president, "We will either renegotiate it, or we will break it."

 During his meeting with Canadian Prime Minister Justin Trudeau after becoming president, Trump stated that he viewed the Canadian situation different than Mexico, and only envisioned minor changes for Canada, with much larger ones for Mexico.

-During the campaign, Trump vowed to impose tariffs — in the range of 15 to 35 percent — on companies that move their operations to Mexico.
+During the 2016 campaign, Trump vowed to impose tariffs — in the range of 15 to 35 percent — on companies that move their operations to Mexico.
 He specifically criticized the Ford Motor Co., Carrier Corporation, and Mondelez International.
 The dispute was partially resolved by the USMCA, which requires Mexican auto manufacturers to pay their workers a minimum wage of $16/hr.

-After taking office, White House press secretary Sean Spicer noted that Trump was considering imposing a 20% tariff on Mexican imports to the United States as one of several options that would pay for his proposed border wall.
+After taking office, White House press secretary Sean Spicer noted that Trump was considering imposing a 20 percent tariff on Mexican imports to the United States as one of several options that would pay for his proposed border wall.
 The Mexican government stated that if unilateral tariffs were imposed on Mexico, it would consider retaliating by imposing tariffs on goods Mexico imports from the United States.

 In September 2018, the United States, Mexico, and Canada reached an agreement to replace NAFTA with the United States–Mexico–Canada Agreement (USMCA).
 NAFTA remained in force until the ratification of the USMCA in July 2020.